Karimai/designpatternpy/Creational/Builder/describe.md

 4. Product: This is the final object that is built by the builder.
 It represents the complex object that is created.

+Piecewise construction.

+Builder provides an API for constructing an object step-by-step.